Emergency Dentistry in Etobicoke ON

 At Toronto Lakeshore Dental, we offer multiple solutions for protecting against bruxism with BOTOX treatment or a night guard, or in some cases, a combination of both.
 You can protect your smile from the damage caused by bruxism by wearing a nightguard while you sleep or an athletic guard when you participate in sports.
 In many cases, BOTOX works to relax the muscles that cause you to clench and grind your teeth alleviating bruxism and damage to your teeth.

-Contact our Etobicoke Dental Office
+Contact our Etobicoke Dental Office for Emergency Care

 If you’re experiencing dental pain or an emergency, please don’t hesitate to call us right away at 416-503-3335.
 We’ll make every effort to see you as soon as possible, and we can typically accommodate same-day appointments.